 Like so many other people, every spring I get the itch to clean and de-clutter everything I own!
-This year I’ve been feeling an extra push to teach my kids how satisfying cleaning and work hard can feel!
+This year I’ve been feeling an extra push to teach my kids how great it can feel to work hard and do a good job cleaning!
 They already have Saturday chores, but they are getting old enough that my husband and I decided they are ready to learn how to help with a few more jobs, and the first one we decided to tackle was car cleaning!
-Cleaning out your car, even car detailing, is actually pretty simple once you break it down into steps.
-Check them out!

 How to teach kids to clean a car

 Gather your supplies!
-I decided to make this cute checklist (you can download and print your own here) and gather all the supplies in one bucket to make it extra simple for my kids to tackle cleaning the car each week!
+I decided to make this cute checklist (download and print your own below) and gather all the supplies in one bucket to make it extra simple for my kids to tackle cleaning the car each week.

-Also, I wanted to mention that the NEW Bounty Quick-Size Paper Towel rolls have been added to the list and are our FAVORITE.
+Bounty Paper Towels have been added to the list because they are our FAVORITE.
 We literally use them for everything.
 They are super durable and seem to last forever.

 Car Cleaning Supplies:

 - Car Washing Soap

 - Leather Cleaner

 Now that you have all the supplies you need it’s time to get to work!
 We’ve found that when it’s warm, our kids love getting in their swimsuits and getting out the hose to wash the exterior of the cars – so we do that part last as a reward. ☺